 As of September 14, my year-to-date Freedom Flex cash back redemptions totaled $365.50.
 I’m especially enjoying the fact that my rewards currently stretch 10 percent further (through Sept.
 30) when I redeem for statement credits that offset eligible dining purchases (up to $250 in rewards).

 That essentially means that the 5 percent categories are worth 5.5 percent cash back for a limited time, the 3 percent categories earn an effective 3.3 percent cash back and the 1 percent “everything else” rate is temporarily 1.1 percent.

 Additional cardholder benefits

-Besides cash back, I love the Freedom Flex’s purchase protection benefit.
+In particular, I love the Freedom Flex’s purchase protection perk.
 It saved me $299 last year when my wife broke her Apple Watch soon after buying it.
 The free coverage is good for 120 days after you buy something.
 It pays for theft and eligible damages, up to $500 per claim and $50,000 per account.

 Other buyer protections offered by the Freedom Flex include: